unchartedsoftware/salt-core/index.md

 	// We'll be tiling average passengers per bin, and max/min of the bin averages per tile
 	// We'll also divide our tiles into 8x8 bins so that the output is readable.
 We specify
-	// this using the maximum possible bin index, which is (7,7) val series = new Series((7, 7), cExtractor, projection, Some(vExtractor), MeanAggregator, Some(MinMaxAggregator))
+	// this using the maximum possible bin index, which is (7,7) val avgPassengers = new Series((7, 7), cExtractor, projection, Some(vExtractor), MeanAggregator, Some(MinMaxAggregator))

-	// Which tiles are we generating?
-In this case, we'll use a TileSeqRequest,
+	// which tiles are we generating?
+In this case, we'll use a TileSeqRequest
-	// which allows us to specify a list of tiles we're interested in by coordinate.
+	// which allows us to specify a list of tiles we're interested in, by coordinate.
 	// We also have to supply this particular request type with a mechanism for
-	// extracting zoom levels from a tile coordinate as the second construction parameter. val request = new TileSeqRequest(Seq((0,0,0), (1,0,0)), (t: (Int, Int, Int)) => t._1)
+	// extracting zoom levels from a tile coordinate, as the second construction parameter. val request = new TileSeqRequest(Seq((0,0,0), (1,0,0)), (t: (Int, Int, Int)) => t._1)

 	// Tile Generator object, which houses the generation logic
 	@transient val gen = new MapReduceTileGenerator(sc)

-	// Flip the switch by passing in the series and the request val result = gen.generate(rdd, Seq(series), request)
+	// Flip the switch by passing in the series and the request
+	// Note: Multiple series can be run against the source data
+	// at the same time, so a Seq[Series] is also supported as
+	// the second argument to generate()
+	val result = gen.generate(rdd, avgPassengers, request)

-	// Try to read some values from bins, from the first (and only) series println(result.map(t => (t(0).coords, t(0).bins)).collect.deep.mkString("\n"))
+	// Try to read some values from bins, from the first (and only) series println(result.map(t => (avgPassengers(t).coords, avgPassengers(t).bins)).collect.deep.mkString("\n"))
 	{% endhighlight %}

 ## Salt Library Contents